Confirmation Bias in Social Networks: The model

-In Appendix A I discuss the primitives of the Beta distribution and the Beta-Bernoulli conjugate family.
-For tractability, the opinion is intended to be a real number that summarizes the whole belief.
-For that, one can understand the opinion of an agent as the Bayesian estimator of $\theta$ that minimizes the mean squared error.
-In this case, the mean of a random variable Beta-distributed (i.e. the opinion), denoted by $\mathbb{E}[\theta]$ for any $i$ and $t$, is computed by

-One could also assume that the opinion of any agent $i$ at time $t$ could also be the Bayesian estimator of $\theta$ that minimizes the absolute error instead.
-Since the mean, mode and median of the beta distribution are asymptotically equivalent, as shown in Appendix B, the functional form is irrelevant for the results.
+Given prior beliefs and signals, \textit{opinion} of agent $i$ at time $t$ is denoted by where $s_{i}^{t}$ is the history of signals received and interpreted by agent $i$ up until time $t$.\footnote{Appendix A discusses the primitives of the Beta distribution and the Beta-Bernoulli conjugate family.
+For tractability, the opinion is intended as a real number that summarizes the entire belief.
+Hence, one can understand the opinion of an agent as the Bayesian estimator of $\theta$ that minimizes the mean squared error.
+One could also assume that the opinion of any agent $i$ at time $t$ could also be the Bayesian estimator of $\theta$ which minimizes the absolute error.
+As the mean, mode, and median of the Beta distribution are asymptotically equivalent, the functional form is irrelevant for the results.} The parameters' update rule will be described with more details in section 3.4.

-Conditional on the state of the world $\theta$, every agent observes a sequence of public signals $s_t$, one at each date $t \in \{1,2,\dots\}$.
-Public signals lie in the set $S = \{1, 0, a\}$.
-As per the example of vaccine's efficacy given above, a signal $1$ is evidence that the new vaccine is effective at preventing people from severe illness, a signal $0$ is evidence on the contrary (no efficacy), and a signal $a$ is \textit{ambiguous} and open to idiosyncratic interpretation (section~\ref{subsec:signals} explains how agents deal with those signals).

-Signals are independent over time, conditional on the state.
-The probability that a signal is ambiguous is $\mu \in (0,1)$.
-In this case, the signal conveys informational aspects that could lead one to interpret as either $1$ or $0$.
-With the remaining probability ($1-\mu$), the information provided by the signal is unambiguous.
-In any state $\theta \in \Theta$, the probability that an unambiguous signal is 1 is $\theta \in [0,1]$ and 0 with probability $1-\theta$.
-The signal structure is depicted in the Figure~\ref{fig:signals}.